 2019 2018

-Under bond resolutions ^a
+Under bond resolutions a

 Construction funds \$ 789 \$ 1,174

 Capital reserve funds 87,631 87,487

 Revenue funds 44,317 44,204

 132,737 132,865

-New Market Tax Credit ^b 40 119
+New Market Tax Credit b 40 119

-By donors for specific operating activities and permanent

-endowments ^c 14,909 10,362
+Letters of Credit c 13,981 9,434

+Permanent endowments 928 928

-Equipment financing ^d 21,941 11,597
+Equipment financing d 21,941 11,597

 Total assets restricted as to use 169,627 154,943

 Less: current portion of assets restricted as to use 31,142 31,162

 Assets restricted as to use, net of current portion \$ 138,485 \$ 123,781

-a.
+- a.
 Assets restricted as to use under the terms of the bond resolutions are to provide for debt service requirements and the acquisition of capital assets.
 Terms of the bond resolutions provide that assets be maintained in separate funds held by the trustee.
 The construction funds are invested in an interest-bearing negotiable order of withdrawal ("NOW") account, which is fully collateralized.
 The capital reserve funds are invested primarily in a ten-year U.S. Treasury note and a two-year U.S. Treasury note.
 Security maturity date decisions are based on the final maturity of the specific bond series, potential need for liquidity due to refunding, and/or an assessment of the current market interest rate conditions.
-The majority of the revenue funds are invested in U.S. Treasury bills for the time period between a month and a maximum of twelve months.
+The majority of the revenue funds are invested in U.S. Treasury bills for the time period between one month and a maximum of twelve months.
 Investments are timed so that funds are available for required semi-annual debt service payments.
-Possible exposure to fair value losses arising from interest rate volatility is limited by investments in securities having maturities of less than one year and at most ten years and by intending to hold the security to maturity.
+Possible exposure to fair value losses arising from interest rate volatility is limited by investments in securities having maturities of less than one year and at most ten years and by intending to hold the security to maturity. - b.

-NEW YORK CITY HEALTH AND HOSPITALS CORPORATION (A Component Unit of The City of New York) Notes to Financial Statements June 30, 2019 and 2018 b.
 The New Market Tax Credit ("NMTC") transaction required the execution of a loan agreement between NYC Health + Hospitals/NCF Sub-CDE, LLC and NYC Health + Hospitals.
-This agreement required NYC Health + Hospitals to fund a National Community Fund ("NCF") Fee Reserve Account, out of which NYC Health + Hospitals payments of interest and fees associated with the loan are drawn (Note 8).

-c.
-As of June 30, 2019, \$7.2 million of donor-restricted funds were invested in T-Bills and \$3.5 million in collateralized checking accounts.
-As of June 30, 2018, \$7.0 million of donor-restricted funds were invested in CDs and \$3.3 million in collateralized checking accounts.
+This agreement required NYC Health + Hospitals to fund a National Community Fund ("NCF") Fee Reserve Account, out of which NYC Health + Hospitals payments of interest and fees associated with the loan are drawn (Note 8). - c.
+As of June 30, 2019, \$7.2 million of restricted funds related to letters of credit were invested in T-Bills, \$3.3 million in CDs, and \$3.5 million in collateralized checking accounts.
+As of June 30, 2018, \$7.0 million of restricted funds related to letters of credit were invested in CDs and \$3.3 million in collateralized checking accounts. - d.

-d.
 The equipment financing escrow funds are mostly invested in United States Treasury Money Market Fund accounts (Note 8).

-The current portion is related to the 2013 Series A bonds, 2010 Series A bonds, and the 2008 Series A, B, C, D, and E bonds debt service payable in fiscal year 2019.
+The current portion is related to the 2013 Series A bonds, 2010 Series A bonds, and the 2008 Series A, B, C, D, and E bonds debt service payable in fiscal year 2020.